ariabishma/search_engine/README.md

 # The Authors
   - Mochammad aria bishma fauzan

-This project was Dedicated for RPL - SMKN 1 TALAGA for Festival Purpose
+This Project Was Dedicated For RPL - SMKN 1 TALAGA For Festival Purpose